Any enrolment for the EcoTrail Wicklow® event implies the tacit acceptance of the of the following regulations:

 Everyone enrolled undertakes to follow the paths signposted by the organisation, without taking any short-cuts.
 In fact, short-cutting a path causes an irreversible erosion of the site and thus permanent damage.
 Non-respect for this direction will lead to disqualification.

-A large number of dustbins will be placed at each service point and it is obligatory to use these with an approach to a selective sorting of rubbish.
+A number of dustbins will be placed at each service point and it is obligatory to use these with an approach to a selective sorting of rubbish, recycling as appropriate, etc.

 During the issuing of race numbers, an electronic chip is individually handed over to each runner for timekeeping purposes.
-This must be placed as stipulated in the technical description.
+This race number with the timing chip attached must be placed on your person and uncodered at all timing points.
 Each runner is responsible for the good care of the chip.
 The runner cannot be timed in the following cases:

 not carrying the chip.